Edna May Oliver: Death

-Oliver died on her 59th birthday in 1942 following a short intestinal ailment, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+Oliver died at Cedars of Lebanon Hospital (today Cedars-Sinai Medical Center) on her 59th birthday in 1942 shortly after being diagnosed with abdominal cancer, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Awards and honors

 Oliver received an Oscar nomination for Best Supporting Actress for her performance in Drums Along the Mohawk (1939).

 Stage

 (This list is limited to New York/Broadway theatrical productions.)